yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Answer the following questions in `design.txt`:

-1. Where did you include calls to `checkRep:` (at the beginning of methods, the end of methods, the beginning of constructors, the end of constructors, some combination)?
+1. Where did you include calls to `checkRep:` (at the beginning of methods, the end of methods, the beginning of constructors, the end of constructors, some other combination)?
 Why? **(5 points)**

-2. In **Problem 1.4**, you had explored the different types of graph representations.
-Briefly explain why you chose the representation you did in order to implement the Graph ADT. **(5 points)**
+2. In Problem 1.4, you have explored the different types of graph representations.
+Briefly explain why you chose that representation to implement the Graph ADT. **(5 points)**

 3. Imagine that the original representation invariant was changed such that the *Graph* was required to be **directed**.
-Which method or constructor implementations would have to change?
+Which method or constructor implementations would have to be changed?
 Please list them.
 For each changed piece of code, describe the changes informally, and indicate how much more or less complex (in terms of code clarity and/or execution efficiency) the result would be.
-Note that the new implementations must still adhere to the given spec. **(5 points)**
+Note that the new implementations must still adhere to the given specifcations. **(5 points)**

 4. Imagine that the original representation invariant was changed to include a new requirement that there can be **at most 1 edge** between a source and destination node.
 Which method or constructor implementations would have to change?
 Please list them.
 For each changed piece of code, describe the changes informally, and indicate how much more or less complex (in terms of code clarity and/or execution efficiency) the result would be.
 Note that the new implementations must still adhere to the given spec. **(5 points)**